elvissteinjr/DesktopPlus/assets/readme.txt

 requiring approval through an UAC prompt.
 To do this, run "misc\CreateElevatedTask.bat".
 It can then be accessed in [Misc|Troubleshooting|Desktop+: Restart Elevated].
 If you move Desktop+' files, the scheduled task will break but the button remains.
 Re-run the batch file to fix this.
+If you do not see the 'Restart Elevated' option in settings, check that the PowerShell execution policy may not be set to allow the script to run.
+See the Troubleshooting section below.

 Note that actions launching applications will run them with the same privileges as Desktop+, so be careful if you don't intend them to have administrator rights.